 Past and future

-In this course we will focus on 3 major transformations in the history of modern humans.
+We will focus on 2 major transformations in the history of modern humans:

 In this course you will learn how to interpret bioarchaeological data (botanical macro fossils, pollen, animal and human skeletal remains).
 A number of practical sessions is part of the course.
 During the practical you will handle pollen analyses, botanical macro fossils, and animal and human skeletal remains.